johnkimhyuntae/astral/README.md

 # astral

-A weather app sppecifically designed for stargazers and astronomers.
+An inclusive and customisable weather app specifically designed for all levels of stargazers and astronomers.